 |11/01/1970||Keele students||Keele Dons|

 The winning team from Churchill College, Cambridge were John Armytage, Gareth Aicken (English), Meredith Lloyd-Evans (Veterinary Medicine & History of Art), and Malcolm Keay (English).
 Their prize was a sculpture of the Madonna & Child by Liverpool artist Arthur Dooley.

-Other teams appearing on this series include Balliol, Oxford; Downing, Cambridge; Keele (who reached the quarter-finals); New, Oxford; Southampton.
+Other teams appearing on this series include Balliol, Oxford; Keele (who reached the quarter-finals); New, Oxford.

-The losing semi-finalists were both Cambridge colleges.
+The losing semi-finalists were Gonville and Caius, Cambridge and King's, Cambridge.
 Balliol and New played each other.
-Christ's, Cambridge's first-round games began in May.
 Churchill won the final "by the narrowest of margins".